 The mentors helped to bring our skills together.
 We all had different roles, but we couldn’t have done it without everyone’s involvement.

-Six ANU Law students have made the grand final of the NSW Law Society’s Innovate Law Hackathon and will tonight pitch their mobile application service, an “Uber but for interpreters” that matches interpreters with courts.
+UPDATE: Six ANU Law students have won made the grand final of the NSW Law Society’s Innovate Law Hackathon for their pitch involving a mobile application service, an “Uber but for interpreters,” that matches interpreters with courts.

-Christina Lee, Anneka Atley, Crystal Holt, Jeremiah Go, Jacob Wong and Samuel Exell – mentored by Visiting Fellow Dr Philippa Ryan – will present at the Law Society’s inaugural FLIP (Future of Law and Innovation In the Profession) annual conference in Sydney.
+Christina Lee, Anneka Atley, Crystal Holt, Jeremiah Go, Jacob Wong and Samuel Exell – mentored by Visiting Fellow Dr Philippa Ryan – presented at the Law Society’s inaugural FLIP (Future of Law and Innovation In the Profession) annual conference in Sydney on 14 September.

 The team, known as hACTivate, met in the ANU Law Minter Ellison Board Room at lunchtime on Thursday 6 September.
 The next day bused to Sydney where they spent roughly 40 hours locked in a room until they solved the competition problem set by the Supreme Court of NSW.